NathiDhliso/Beat_Match_Me/FUTURE FEATURES DO NOT DELETE/MOVED_FILES_INVENTORY.md

 This document provides a comprehensive list of ALL code files that have been moved to the "FUTURE FEATURES DO NOT DELETE" folder.

-**Total Files Moved:** 17 items (5 Lambda folders, 5 React components, 6 documentation files, 1 README)
+**Total Files Moved:** 22 items (5 Lambda folders, 10 React components, 6 documentation files, 1 README)

+**Last Updated:** November 4, 2025 - Added Medium & Low Priority Components

 ---